Your Daily Briefing

 What does the news even look like?

 I began looking for inspiration, eventually finding it in the most unexpected of places: a New York Times podcast.
 Audio!
-What an intriguing concept, except it was a little hard for a handful of us on the communications team to record and produce a podcast each day.
+An intriguing idea, except it was a little unrealistic for a handful of us on the communications team to record and produce a podcast each day.

 There was something else, though.
-I was fascinated with the way The Times’s newest series, “The Daily,” ended with a “here’s what else you need to know today” segment after a deep dive.
+I was fascinated by the way The Times’s newest series, “The Daily,” ended with a “here’s what else you need to know today” segment after a deep dive.

 That was just the frame I needed.